guildai/guildai/guild/tests/guildfiles.md

     >>> m1.description
     'A trainable model'

-Models do not inherit name or private:
+Models do not inherit name:

     >>> m1.name
     'model-1'

-    >>> m1.private
-    False

 Here's a more complex example with two parent models and two child models.